 Adapt the material and your note-taking to your specific learning style.
 Some people are more visual, while others learn better through listening.
 Whatever your specific learning style is, adapt the class material to fit that need, whether it’s looking at things in chart form or listening to audio recordings of class notes.

 There are tons of websites, apps and software to help you out.
 For example, Aceable offers hassle-free, certified drivers ed courses that you can take on your phone.
-The Princeton Review offers online and in-person test prep courses, and guarantees you’ll get a better test score or you get your money back.
+Kaplan offers online and in-person test prep courses, and guarantees you'll get a better test score or you get your money back.
+Use coupon code ACE50 for $50 off Kaplan's Self-Pace program or ACE150 for $150 off larger packages .
 You don’t have to do this alone!

 13. Try to teach it to someone else.